 Today, our affiliate program is no longer active, but many former affiliates continue to engage in innovative research projects of their own.
 Local Mapping Projects showcase some of these ongoing independent projects; please visit our archive for a complete list of former affiliates, many of whom remain engaged in the work of the Pluralism Project.

 As we look to the future, the Pluralism Project’s Advisors help us to expand and enhance our work.
 This diverse group includes scholars and community leaders as well as former affiliates and student researchers.
+In addition, recent senior staff members (including Whittney Barth and Alexis Salomone) continue to consult to the Pluralism Project.

 The history of the Pluralism Project would be incomplete without mention of the role of the religious communities themselves.
 We would like to recognize the generosity of the countless individuals who have been our gracious hosts, learned teachers, informed contributors, and fellow researchers.
 Thank you for your contributions: our work is inspired by your example, infused with your spirit, and informed by your wisdom.